HADatAc/vis/README.md

-# vis module of hasco/repo
+# hasco/repo vis module

+This module is responsible for a diagrammatic rendering of RDF content stored inside of HASCO/REPO.